 Introduction: With the introduction of Intensity Modulated Radiotherapy (IMRT) approach, better dosimetry results and patient outcomes has been attained for various anatomical sites.
 In present study, a comparative dosimetric evaluation of Volumetric-Modulated Arc Therapy (VMAT) versus two techniques of IMRT i.e. Dynamic IMRT (d-IMRT) and step & shoot IMRT (ss-IMRT) was done for thoracic esophageal cancer.

-Materials and Methods: VMAT, ss-IMRT, and d-IMRT plans were generated on the Computed Tomography Simulator data sets of 13 Patients of thoracic esophageal carcinoma who had been treated earlier.
+Material and Methods: VMAT, ss-IMRT, and d-IMRT plans were generated on the Computed Tomography Simulator data sets of 13 Patients with thoracic esophageal carcinoma who had been treated earlier.
 The prescription dose for each patient was 50.4 Gy in 28 fractions.
 All the plans were optimized to achieve greater or equal to 95% of the prescribed dose to the Planning Target Volume (PTV).
 Dose to PTV and organ at risk (OAR) were compared with the help of Dose Volume Histogram (DVH).

 Keywords